djbb7/introsde-2015-assignment-3-server/README.md

 The project is divided into 6 packages.
 Each package contains:

-`introsde.assignment.dao`: Handling Java Persistence Entity Manager.
+`introsde.assignment.dao`: Class for handling Java Persistence Entity Manager.

 `introsde.assignment.model`: JPA Entities.